DV

 Strategy & risk

-ONEQ tracks Nasdaq Composite Index with a large cap approach, while QQQM tracks NASDAQ-100 Index using a growth strategy.
-Beta is 1.24 for ONEQ and 1.18 for QQQM, indicating QQQM is less volatile relative to the market.
+ONEQ tracks Nasdaq Composite Index with a large cap approach, while QQQM tracks NASDAQ-100 Index with a growth approach.
+Beta is 1.26 for ONEQ and 1.18 for QQQM, indicating QQQM is less volatile relative to the market.

 QQQM beta1.18